wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 - Sign out: It's just a link
 - Profile page: display user info

 Take a look at layouts/application and _header files.
-Content is yielded in a bootstrap grid column spanning 10 cols.
+The content is yielded in a bootstrap grid column spanning 10 cols.
 That's where our pages will go.

 **create views/users/new.html.erb**